github/docs/content/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-security-and-analysis-settings-for-your-repository.md

 You can allow {% data variables.product.prodname_secret_scanning %} to automatically check the validity of a secret found in your repository by sending it to the relevant partner.
 Alternatively, organization owners and enterprise administrators can enable the feature for all repositories in the organization or enterprise settings.
 For more information, see "[Allowing validity checks for partner patterns in an organization](/organizations/keeping-your-organization-secure/managing-security-settings-for-your-organization/managing-security-and-analysis-settings-for-your-organization#allowing-validity-checks-for-partner-patterns-in-an-organization)" and "[AUTOTITLE](/admin/code-security/managing-github-advanced-security-for-your-enterprise/managing-github-advanced-security-features-for-your-enterprise)."

+You can also use the REST API to enable validity checks for partner patterns for your repository.
+For more information, see "[AUTOTITLE](/rest/repos/repos#update-a-repository)" in the REST API documentation.

 {% note %}

 **Note:** When you enable automatic validity checks for a repository, you also allow on-demand validity checks to be performed for patterns detected in that repository.